How to Turn Off Google AI: A Complete Guide

 1. How AI Uses Personal Data?

 Google’s AI relies on analyzing user data to provide suggestions, predictions, and personalized results.
-This can include email content for Smart Compose, search queries for AI Overviews, or voice commands for Google Assistant.
+This can include email marketing content for Smart Compose, search queries for AI Overviews, or voice commands for Google Assistant.

 While these features are designed to improve convenience, they often process and store sensitive information, raising concerns for privacy-conscious users.